 Royal Shops is the ship’s duty-free shopping arcade with name-brand boutiques (retail shops) selling at discount prices perfumes, cosmetics/beauty products, fashion/accessories, shoes, leather goods, watches/jewelry, sunglasses.
-The list of boutiques includes Kate Spade (designer bags, clothing, shoes, accessories), Michael Kors (designer handbags, watches, shoes, clothing, accessories), Regalia (designer jewelry- Bulgari, Cartier, luxury watches- Breitling, Hublot, TAG Heuer), Solera (cosmetic, skin care products, perfumes), Willow Shop (retail clothing/organic garments), Prince and Greene (designer clothing/accessories).
+The list of boutiques includes Kate Spade (designer bags, clothing, shoes, accessories), Michael Kors (designer handbags, watches, shoes, clothing, accessories), Regalia (designer jewelry- Bulgari, Cartier, luxury watches- Breitling, Hublot, TAG Heuer), Solera (cosmetic, skincare products, perfumes), Willow Shop (retail clothing/organic garments), Prince and Greene (designer clothing/accessories).
 The Shop sells Royal Caribbean logo merchandise/souvenirs (apparel, accessories, cruise ship models).
-Port Merchants is a general store for conveniences (also liquor and tobaccos).
+Port Merchants is a general store for conveniences (also liquor and tobacco).

 On Air Club (100+ seats) is a sports bar with large TVs mounted on the outside.
-It also serves as a multipurpose lounge (for daytime activities /bingo, workshops) and as late-night karaoke bar.
+It also serves as a multipurpose lounge (for daytime activities /bingo, workshops) and as a late-night karaoke bar.

 Boleros (90+ seats) is the RCI’s signature Latin-themed lounge-bar-nightclub.
 The lounge has comfortable plush seating, large dance floor, stage for Latin band music performances (salsa and merengue) in the evenings.
 The cocktails menu has an extensive list of mojitos, margaritas, premium tequilas and rums.
 After 10 pm, Boleros Lounge transforms into a disco nightclub with DJ programming.
 Daily here are hosted art auctions.

-Cupcake Cupboard (open 11 am – 11 pm, 10 seats) is the ship’s bakery shop for cupcakes (a la carte priced).
-Cupcakes are fresh baked daily, large-sized, with rich frosting and in many different flavors and fun designs.
+Cupcake Cupboard (open 11 am - 11 pm, 10 seats) is the ship’s bakery shop for cupcakes (a la carte priced).
+Cupcakes are fresh-baked daily, large-sized, with rich frosting and in many different flavors and fun designs.
 During the scheduled cupcake decorating classes (30-min, for kids and adults), passengers can design their own cupcakes with icing, sprinkles, colored sugar and other toppings.
 Participants in the classes get bonus points in the dessert checklist.

-Sorrento’s Pizzeria (open between 11:30 am – 3 am, capacity ~100 seats) is a complimentary restaurant offering fresh, oven-baked pizzas (3 slices at a time) and pies for lunch, dinner and late-night.
-The decor features brick walls and an wood-fired oven.
+Sorrento’s Pizzeria (open between 11:30 am - 3 am, capacity ~100 seats) is a complimentary restaurant offering fresh, oven-baked pizzas (3 slices at a time) and pies for lunch, dinner and late-night.
+The decor features brick walls and a wood-fired oven.
 The pizzeria’s menu has traditional items (with meat, cheese, vegetables, gluten-free, incl Hawaiian, Florentine, pepperoni, barbecue chicken, four-cheese), custom-made pizza/pie, daily specialties, antipasti (olives, mozzarella, grilled vegetables), desserts (biscotti, gelato ice cream, raspberry mousse, amaretti, chocolate panna cotta).
 Drinks are at extra charge.